WYOMING HIGH SCHOOL ACTIVITIES ASSOCIATION

 Schools will be obligated for judging no more than the following rounds:

-6 or less entry slots: six rounds of judging
+6 or less entry slots: eight rounds of judging

 No school shall be required to judge rounds in excess of their commitment.
 Schools may provide for all rounds of judging with as many judges as they wish to provide.
 They may specify which judge is to cover which part of the obligation.
 No judge may be obligated to judge more than eight rounds.